-Every few years since 1933, King Kong has been stomping around on our cinema screens, last seen 12 years ago when Peter Jackson took a shot at giving the ape another shot at the limelight, since then however cinema has change, Marvel came along and the interlocking cinema-verse has become all the rage, be it the Avengers, Justice League or even Star Wars, every studio is looking for the next big conveyor belt of cinematic hits, so it was only a matter of time before the mosterverse became a thing.
+Every few years since 1933, King Kong has been stomping around on our cinema screens, last seen 12 years ago when Peter Jackson took a shot at giving the ape another shot at the limelight, since then however cinema has changed, Marvel came along and the interlocking cinema-verse has become all the rage, be it the Avengers, Justice League or even Star Wars, every studio is looking for the next big conveyor belt of cinematic hits, so it was only a matter of time before the mosterverse became a thing.

 Godzilla came first and now it’s time for Kong to get a reboot which will eventually lead to an interlocking monster movie universe, obviously, this required some tweaking to the original, gone is the story of a filmmaker and blond actress capturing Kong and taking him back to the US, replaced this time by a much larger creature who when fully grown would be much more equipped to take on the 350ft Godzilla in a few films time.

 Set during the last months of the Vietnam war, William Randa (John Goodman) heads up the secretive government agency Monarch, whose sole purpose it is to find and catalogue all the giant creatures that live un-noticed around the planet.
 Skull Island is his last spin of the dice in his hunt and along with a former SAS captain come to tracker James Conrad (Tom Hiddleston), an anti-war photojournalist Mason Weaver and a rag-tag group of US soldiers led by Preston Packard (Samuel L Jackson), he sets off to find out just what has alluded the world up till now.